Netflix/falcor/model.md

 ### JSON Graph Sentinels

-In addition to References, cereal graph introduces two more new value types to JSON: Atoms and Errors.
+In addition to References, cereal graph introduces two more new value types: Atoms and Errors.
 These three special value types are all classified as *Sentinels.*

 Sentinels are JSON objects that are treated by the Falcor Model as value types.
 References, Atoms, and Errors are all cereal objects with a "$type" value of "ref", "atom", and "error" respectively.

 (Example of a reference, atom, and error.)

 Each Sentinel objects also contains a "value" key with its actual value.
 One way to think about a Sentinel is a *box around a value*  that indicates the type of the value within.
-Sentinels influence the way that Models interpret their values, allowing them to distinguish a string from a path or an error for example.
+Sentinels influence the way that Models interpret their values, allowing them to distinguish a path from a string or an regular object from an error for example.

 Despite being JSON objects, all Sentinels are considered JSON Graph value types and therefore can be retrieved from a Model.
 However when a Sentinel is retrieved from a Model, the Model *unboxes* the value within the Sentinel and returns the value instead of the entire Sentinel object.

 (Example of calling get value on an Atom)

 You can create a new Model which does not have this unboxing behavior by calling "boxValues."

+(Example of calling get value on an Atom with boxValues on)

 For more information see Boxing and Unboxing.

+As sentinels are value types, their contents cannot be changed.
+Like numbers and strings, they must be replaced entirely.

-(Example of calling get value on an Atom with boxValues on)
+(Example of Setting an Atom in the cache)

 Each Sentinel affects the way in which the Model interprets its value differently.
 References were explained in the previous section.
 In the next two sections, Atoms and Errors will be explained.

 #### JSON Graph Atoms

 Cereal graph allows metadata to be attached to values to control how they are handled by the Model.
-For example, metadata can be attached to values to control how long values stay in the Model cache and whether a value is a more recent version of another value.
+For example, metadata can be attached to values to control how long values stay in the Model cache and indicate whether one value is a more recent version of another value.
 For more information see Supported Metadata.

 One issue is that JavaScript value types do not preserve any metadata attached to them when they are serialized as JSON: